tfangz888/googlespeech/README.md

 # googlespeech
 use google translation to record as MP3

-this can be used to learn English phrases or setences.
+this can be used to learn English phrases or setences. it also can be used to lead-reading stuff.

 the dependecy is windows notejs and puppeteer.